So, you’re want to know how to transfer from Coinbase to GDAX? No problem, I’m going to guide you through every step of the way!

 The best thing about the Coinbase and GDAX relationship is that you only need to open an account at one of the two exchanges.
 For example, if you have an account at Coinbase, you will automatically have an account at GDAX!

-GDAX support the same amount of cryptocurrencies as Coinbase, which are Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC) and Bitcoin Cash (BCH).
+GDAX supports the same amount of cryptocurrencies as Coinbase, which are Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC) and Bitcoin Cash (BCH).
 On top of this, it is also possible to trade these cryptocurrencies against the value of fiat currencies such as USD and EUR!

 In comparison to Coinbase, GDAX is better suited for traders with previous experience, as you need to have at least a basic understanding of how trading works.
 While Coinbase only allows you to buy or sell a coin, the features at GDAX are much more advanced.
 This includes Limit Orders, Stop Orders and Market Orders!

-When it comes to fees, GDAX charge different prices depending on the type of trade you make.
+When it comes to fees, GDAX charges different prices depending on the type of trade you make.
 If you are a “Market Maker”, which means that you provide the platform with the required liquidity, then trading fees are free!
 On the other hand, if you are a “Market Taker”, which means that you take the liquidity provided by the maker, you will pay between 0.10% and 0.30% depending on how much you trade.

 So, now that you know what GDAX do, let’s continue!
 Before I show you how to transfer from Coinbase to GDAX, I wanted to quickly discuss the upcoming GDAX rebrand!